-- Actions by the dean of students, including matters that have been referred to Community Standards and Conduct - 2.
-Actions by Residential Life concerning contract release or room relocations - 3.
+- 1. Actions by the dean of students, including matters that have been referred to Community Standards and Conduct - Actions by Residential Life concerning contract release or room relocations - 3.
 Actions by the Academic & Financial Appeals Committee - 4.
 Actions by a faculty member, staff member or third party which may constitute harassment or discrimination (which should be referred to the nondiscrimination and Title IX coordinator, a nondiscrimination campus liaison, or Human Resources & Payroll, as set forth in the Prohibited Discrimination and Harassment Policy (p.
 23)) - 5.
-Actions relating to voluntary medical withdrawa (p.
-41)ls - 6.
-Actions relating to involuntary medical withdrawals (p.
-39) - Actions relating to the ADA/Rehabilitation Act Grievance Policy And Procedure (p.
-11) - 8.
+Actions relating to involuntary medical withdrawals

+- Actions relating to the ADA/Rehabilitation Act Grievance Policy And Procedure (p.
+12) - 7.
 Actions relating to the review of accommodation decisions (p.
-78) - 9.
+79) - 8.
 Actions relating to academic integrity (p.
-44)
+42)